Equinox

 What Is an Equinox?

-The Equinox, symbolized by ⚖, marks a precise astronomical moment when the Sun crosses the celestial equator.
-This transit results in nearly equal durations of daylight and nighttime across the globe, creating a profound cosmic balance.
-OmenMe's Swiss Ephemeris calculations confirm this exact alignment twice annually, typically around March 20th and September 22nd.
+The Equinox is a profound celestial event occurring twice annually, marking a pivotal moment when the Sun crosses the celestial equator.
+Astronomically, this precise alignment results in nearly equal durations of daylight and nighttime across the globe, a true cosmic balance point.
+OmenMe's Swiss Ephemeris calculations confirm these moments around March 20th for the Vernal (Spring) Equinox and September 22nd for the Autumnal Equinox.

 How to Prepare for the Equinox